WhoJoshi69/whojoshi-movie-recommendation/README.md

-# Shadow Cinema Search
+# Shadow Cinema Search - Frontend

-A movie and TV show recommendation application that helps you discover your next favorite watch.
+A movie and TV show recommendation application frontend that helps you discover your next favorite watch.

 ## Features